mattmc3/neon-tetra/README.md

 > A simple, fast, colorful prompt for the fish shell

-Starting with the excellent [pure prompt][pure] for fish, and add some small enhancements to be more functional.
+Starting with the excellent [pure prompt][pure] for fish, and then adding some small enhancements to be more functional.

 <div style="clear:both">&nbsp;</div>